Arellano-Bond LASSO Estimator for Dynamic Linear Panel Models: Introduction

 Several moment selection methods have been previously established in other contexts.
 For instance, \citet{donald2009choosing} introduced an alternative method for selecting instruments based on asymptotic mean squared error calculations. \cite{belloni2012sparse} described a similar approach to select optimal instruments using LASSO in cross-section instrumental variable models.
 Other methods for constructing optimal instruments through model averaging have been proposed by \cite{kuersteiner2010constructing} and \cite{okui2011instrumental}. \citet{luo2016selecting} expanded the LASSO selector to nonlinear GMM settings with many potential moments, noting its computational advantages over \citet{donald2009choosing}.
-Although some studies employ the AB estimator to underpin their analyses or conduct simulations \citep[e.g.,][]{newey2009generalized}, none address the AB estimator directly, mainly because they assume temporal independence -- an assumption invalidated in the AB context by the introduction of temporal dependencies through first differences to remove unit fixed effects.
+Although some studies employ the AB estimator to underpin their analyses or conduct simulations \citep[e.g.,][]{newey2009generalized}, none addresses the AB estimator directly, mainly because they assume independent and identically distributed data.